 - Reading and relating modern self-help material to the scriptures

-- Writing my thoughts about the scriptures
+- Writing my thoughts and insights about the scriptures

 Om Sri Matre Namaha.